built-on-openfin/workspace-starter/how-to/register-with-home/README.md

 ```

 5. Type any character into the search box to show the default list of Applications.
-   The [apps](../common/public/apps.json) are displayed as described in their respective files (OpenFin Home is not reading this rest point directly it is being read by the Workspace Platform app and passed to Home via our API).
+   The [apps](./public/common/) apps\*.json files are displayed as described in their respective files (OpenFin Home is not reading this rest point directly it is being read by the Workspace Platform app and passed to Home via our API).

 6. Build the project if you have changed the code.